To e-mail the entire City Council as a legislative body, send your message to: LODI CITY COUNCIL

-DOUG KUEHNE, MAYOR, was elected to the Lodi City Council in November 2014.
+DOUG KUEHNE, COUNCIL MEMBER, was elected to the Lodi City Council in November 2014.

 Mr. Kuehne ("Keen") was born in Reno, Nevada, and graduated in 1978 from Reno High School where he was active in both the Cross Country and Track teams, as well as the music program.